MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-storage-plan.md

    > [!TIP]
    > If you're currently using Microsoft Defender for Storage classic, consider [migrating to the new plan](defender-for-storage-classic-migrate.md), which offers several benefits over the classic plan.

-Check out the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/) to learn about pricing and reginal availability.
+Check out the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/) to learn about pricing and regional availability.

 ## Prerequisites